kurtkanaskie/minidevjam/lab4.md

 # Lab 1 - Publishing API Specification to Portal

 In this lab, we'll publish our spec to the Portal.
-To begin, create a Portal from the *Publish* navigation menu.
+To begin, create a Portal from the *Publish* navigation menu...

 ![Image](images/portal-create.png)

-Expand the *+Spec* button and select the option *Import URL...*
+and choose a name.

 ![Image](images/portal-create-dialog.png)